-Creative Collective LLC connects creativity, community, and commerce across the North Shore.
+Creative Collective LLC PROVIDES CREATIVE BUSINESS OPPORTUNITIES AND connects creativity, community, and commerce across the North Shore.

 ANDREW BUONFIGLIO/ OCTOCOG

 BRANDING, WEB DESIGN, MUSICIAN, SEO

 Andrew spent years designing for sports franchises in the NHL, MiLB, ECHL, NBA, and food & beverage networks such as Sysco, MillerCoors, Mike’s Hard Lemonade, Diageo, Tito’s Vodka, and more.
 In the past year alone, Andrew & his team have helped hundreds of businesses realize the importance of design, branding, and their online presence.
 Andrew’s diverse background, original ideas, efficient creativity, and insane work ethic has proved to be vital in today’s fast-paced environment.

 MIKKI WILSON/ DOT CONNECTOR

 Mikki Wilson is a creative entrepreneur, and her medium is community and connections which she has transformed into an art form.
 Working with non-profit and for profit organizations and connecting them to creativity for the benefit of all Mikki has developed an integral new tool in the establishment of a union between artists/creatives and the rest of the world.

 Joey started playing with light at a very young age.
 His first inspiration and fascination was with the color organs of the 1970's, and the advent of the "disco light" craze of the 1980's.
 During that time it was not uncommon to see his bedroom windows glowing from streets away.
 In his teens he began experimenting with electronic kits, and quickly learned what a short circuit was.
 From strobe lights to early color-changing installations with Christmas lights, his portfolio was already growing.